cremetv/craft-starter/README.md

 ```

 ## security key
-If you need to set your security manually you can do this from your terminal.\n
+If you need to set your security manually you can do this from your terminal.
 In your terminal, go to your project’s root directory and run the following command:
 ```
 php craft setup/security-key